How to keep up productivity for homeworkers | Moorepay

 Train your line managers

-This may be the first time that your line managers have ever managed their team remotely.
-You always want to ensure that your team have the right skills to do the job – making the move to managing a remote workforce is no exception.
-With this new people management challenge, consider giving them an online training session to boost their productivity and in turn the productivity of their team.
+This may not be the first time that your line managers have ever managed their team remotely, but you always want to ensure that your team have the right skills to do the job – making the move to managing a remote workforce is no exception.
+Consider giving them an online training session to boost their productivity and in turn the productivity of their team.

 Communication is key

 We may have adjusted to carrying out our work via tools such as Microsoft Teams, Google Hangouts or Skype for Business but that doesn’t mean we are getting the level of communication right with employees.
-Take the renewed emphasis on working from home as an opportunity to evaluate the last 6 months and make any necessary adjustments to how and when you communicate with your team.
 There is a balance between constantly messaging employees and radio silence!
 Ask yourself questions; are you:

 • Accessible to your team?